 Larger and grander than any other monument, the Beer mausoleum stands at a focal point overlooking the Lebanon Circle.
 It is a monumental structure with rusticated quoins, thermal windows and a stepped pyramidal roof.
 The bronze doors were made by Messrs Farmer and Brindley, and the statuary is by Hugh H Armstead, who also worked on the Albert Memorial.
 Inside there are three sarcophagi and, on the wall a bas-relief showing Beer's daughter, Ada Sophia, being carried up to heaven by an angel.
-The dome is clad with gold mosaic and the walls are lined with ceramic tiles.
+The dome is clad with gold mosaic by Salviati and the walls are lined with ceramic tiles.

 John Oldrid Scott